creynders/headstone/README.md

 ## environment variables

 `headstone` automatically reads the environment declaration you've already created for your keystone project in a `.env` file.
-It uses the `MONGO_URI` variable to connect to your mongoose database.
+It uses the `MONGO_URI` variable to connect to your mongoose database (unless overridden by a corresponding command line argument or `headstone` file setting)

 ## processing multiple files